openconnect/ocserv/README.md

 # perf record -g ocserv
 ```

 After the server is terminated, the output is placed in perf.data.
-It does
-not contain any sensitive information.
-If you run a server for long time,
-and under usage (i.e., clients connecting and transferring data), please
-send that information to nmav@gnutls.org.

 You may examine the output using:
 ```
 # perf report